ladeak/PenIt/README.md

 ---

 ## 🛠️ Technology

 - Built with **Windows Presentation Foundation (WPF)**
 - Designed for Windows 11 with pen and stylus support
-- Inspired by Sysinternals **ZoomIt**, but simplified for custom workflows
+- Inspired by Sysinternals ZoomIt, but simplified for custom workflows

 ---

 ## 📌 Notes

 - This tool is intended for presentations, demos, and quick on‑screen annotations.
 - It does not permanently modify your screen content — drawings disappear when you exit zoom mode.

 ---

 ## 📄 License

 This project is distributed as a private binary.
 Source code is not publicly available.